MagicPhase/AutoInflate/FIRMWARE/README.txt

-This ino file must be compiled and uploaded using the Arduino IDE with all relevant ESP32 libraries.
+AUTOINFLATE V0.3.1 - 11/18/23
+BY Tevian Busselle

 This version (0.3.1v) only has the MS5837 pressure sensor enabled, and will not work with the MPS sensor yet.
 This also requires the MS5837 library found here. https://github.com/bluerobotics/BlueRobotics_MS5837_Library Copyright (c) 2015 BlueRobotics

+This ino file must be compiled and uploaded using the Arduino IDE with all relevant ESP32 libraries.

 What works:
 All basic functions like timed inflation cycles work.
 This includes a one-time cycle "HUG" and a repeating timed cycle "PROFILE".